Exponential Family Model-Based Reinforcement Learning via Score Matching: Conclusion

 We conclude with a few possible directions for future work.

-\begin{itemize} \item {\bf Arbitrary State Spaces:} A key limitation of the score matching estimator is that it requires that the state space $\calS$ must be a subset of the Euclidean space $\R^{d_s}$ and the feature mapping $\psi$ to be twice differentiable; therefore it cannot handle arbitrary state spaces.
-One future direction may be extending the score matching algorithm to discrete settings such as tabular MDPs and factored MDPs through a suitable modification of the estimation procedure \cite[\eg][]{hyvarinen2007some,lyu2009interpretation}. \item {\bf Kernelization:} We would like to extend our guarantees to the \emph{kernel conditional exponential family} (KCEF) setting of \citet{arbel2018kernel}, \ie when the conditional model is:
+\version{}{ } \version{\begin{itemize}}{\begin{itemize}[leftmargin=0.5cm]} \item \emph{Model Misspecification:} Proving guarantees for SMRL when the underlying transition $\P$ do not lie in the model class $\calP$ but instead is well-approximated by $\tilde{\P} \in \calP$ is an interesting direction. \item \emph{Arbitrary State Spaces:} A key limitation of the score matching estimator is that it requires that the state space $\calS$ must be a subset of the Euclidean space $\R^{d_s}$ and the feature mapping $\psi$ to be twice differentiable; therefore it cannot handle arbitrary state spaces.
+One important direction is extending the score matching algorithm to discrete state spaces such as tabular/factored MDPs through a suitable modification of the estimation procedure \cite[\eg][]{hyvarinen2007some,lyu2009interpretation}. \item \emph{Kernelization:} We would like to extend our guarantees to the \emph{kernel conditional exponential family} (KCEF) setting of \citet{arbel2018kernel}, \ie when the conditional model is $\P_f(s'|s,a) := q(s') \cdot \exp \inparen{\ip{f, \Gamma_{sa} k(s',\cdot)} - Z_{sa}(f)}$, where $f$ lies in some vector valued Reproducing Kernel Hilbert Space (RKHS) $\calH$, $k(s',\cdot)$ lies in an RKHS $\calH_S$, and $\Gamma_{sa}: \calH_S \to \calH$ is an operator that depends on $(s,a)$.
+This generalizes our finite dimensional setting and is a special case of the conditional family where the inner product is $\ip{f, \phi(s,a,s')}$, studied by \citet{canu2006kernel}.
+In the KCEF setting, MLE becomes computationally intractable; yet score matching can be kernelized and efficiently computed, and fast approximation methods exist \cite{sutherland2018efficient}.
+Our theory does not hold for the KCEF because the parameter $\alpha_1 = 0$.
+Instead, one might be able to adapt the range-space assumption from the paper \cite{arbel2018kernel} to the non-i.i.d.~setting. \end{itemize}